aominhlong/Rancid-Tomatillos/README.md

 - Javascript
 - HTML
 - CSS
-- Fetch API
+- restful APIs
 - WAI-ARIA
 - Webkit
 - React Router for client-side routing
+- Cypress End-to-End Testing
 - [react-player npm package](https://www.npmjs.com/package/react-player)
-- Cypress

 #### Instructions on Use
 Type in the name of anything, ideally a verb or noun, and then hit 'submit'.
 Users should see a card appear with the text the user input and three facts about it.
 That's it!